UniMath/agda-unimath/src/elementary-number-theory/congruence-integers.lagda.md

----
-title: The congruence relations on the integers
+#  The congruence relations on the integers
----

 ```agda
 module elementary-number-theory.congruence-integers where